Visa Signature ($49 annual fee)

 Our in-depth review will help you understand the changes to the program – and whether either of Virgin America’s offerings is right for you.

-First, let’s talk about the Virgin America card’s disappearing act last year.
+First, let’s talk about the Virgin America card’s disappearing act in 2013.
 In October and November 2013, cardholders received a letter informing them that Virgin America’s partnership with Barclaycard (its former issuer) had ended and that the Virgin America Visa card program would end along with it at the end of 2013.
 Cardholders could expect their cards to be replaced with a Barclaycard product (which ended up being the Barclaycard Arrival).

 In January 2014, Virgin America announced that its credit card rewards program was back (with a cool-looking vertical card redesign) and that it had partnered with a new issuer – Comenity.
 What’s more, Virgin is now offering two credit card options: The Virgin America Visa Signature card (which should look pretty familiar to anyone who had the old card) and the Virgin America Premium Visa Signature card.